oxyppgyn/py-minis/README.md

 # Python Minis
 A repo for small Python scripts.
 Most scripts here are either highly specific or written quickly to be used for a one-off scenario and as a result are not regularly updated.
+I have since switched mainly to using R, but hope someday, somehow, someone gets some use out of these (did you count how many times I wrote some there).

 ## GIS
 * `ArcGIS Portal Login Tracker`: Records user logins for an organization's ArcGIS Portal to create usage statistics.